trwolfe13/alexa-dnd/intents.md

 ### Materials
 * Q: "What materials do I need for Revivify?"
-* A: "To cast Revivfy, you need a diamond worth 1000gp."
+* A: "To cast Revivify, you need a diamond worth 1000gp."

 ### Range
 * Q: "What is the range of Burning Hands?"